 In recent years, cremation has risen in popularity in part because it is seen as a more affordable option than a traditional burial.
-There are many other reasons for selecting cremation for a loved one such as a personal preferences, religion or environmental reasons.
+There are many other reasons for selecting cremation for a loved one such as a personal preference, religion or environmental reasons.
 Cremation is a strictly regulated process in Australia so many of the stories you hear are just not true.

 What exactly is cremation?